plr108-zz/jasmine-testing/README.md

 the slide menu laterally as intended.
 See comments in [feedreader.js](https://github.com/plr108/FrontEndNanodegreeProject6/blob/master/jasmine/spec/feedreader.js) for more details.

 ####Bonus Test #2: Tests for a yet-to-be implemented "time posted" feature.
 Most feeds list information about when a feed entry is posted.
-This test checks for the presence of a time posted message in each entry field.  the test expects the entry to have this format:
+This test checks for the presence of a time posted message in each entry field.
+The test expects the entry to have this format:

     <article class entry="entry"><h2>Article Title</h2><h5>Time Posted</h5></article>